This lesson is part of the following unit:

 To help students apply their understanding of identity, they can read another story about how we are often labeled by others.
 In her memoir Farewell to Manzanar, Jeanne Wakatsuki Houston tells the story of what it was like to be a Japanese American in California during the 1940s.
 In 1945, Jeanne’s family moved to Los Angeles and she started sixth grade in a new school.
-A short excerpt included with this lesson describes how Jeanne experienced being labeled as a foreigner by her white classmates even though she had lived in the United States her whole life.
+A short Excerpt from Farewell to Manzanar describes how Jeanne experienced being labeled as a foreigner by her white classmates even though she had lived in the United States her whole life.
 After reading this excerpt, ask students to compare Jeanne’s experience to that of the bear.
 What do their experiences have in common?
 How are they different?

 Note: If you are interested in having your students read all of Farewell to Manzanar, possibly in collaboration with the literature teachers in your school, you can borrow classroom sets of the book from Facing History’s library.
 Facing History has also published a study guide to Farewell to Manzanar.